 Dating back to the late 1920s, the S&P 500 index has returned, on average, around 10% per year.
 Adjusted for inflation that’s roughly 7% per year.

 Here’s how much a 7% return on investment can earn an individual after 10 years.
-If an individual starts out by putting in $1,000 into an investment with a 7% average annual return, they would see their money grow to $1,967 after a decade.
-So almost double the original amount invested.
+If an individual starts out by putting in $1,000 into an investment with a 7% average annual return, they would see their money grow to $1,967 after a decade, assuming little or no volatility (which is unlikely in real life).

 It’s helpful to consider what happens to the value of your money if you simply hang on to cash.

-Keeping cash can feel like a safer alternative to investing, so it may seem like a good idea to deposit your money into a savings account–the modern day equivalent of stuffing cash under your mattress.
+Keeping cash can feel like a safer alternative to investing, so it may seem like a good idea to deposit your money into a savings account — the modern day equivalent of stuffing cash under your mattress.
 But cash slowly loses value over time due to inflation; that is, the cost of goods and services increases with time, meaning that cash has less purchasing power.
+Inflation can also impact your investments.

 Interest rates are important, too.
-Putting money in a savings account that earns interest at a rate that is less than the inflation rate, that money loses value every single day as well.
-This is why, despite the risks, investing money is often considered a better alternative to simply saving it, as it can grow at a faster rate.
+Putting money in a savings account that earns interest at a rate that is lower than the inflation rate guarantees that money will lose value over time.

 What Is a Good Rate of Return for Various Investments?

-Certificates of deposit (CDs) are considered a very safe investment because there’s a fixed rate of return.
-That means there’s relatively little risk—but investors also agree to tie their money up for a predetermined period of time.
-CDs are illiquid, in other words.
+Certificates of deposit (CDs) may be considered a relatively safe investment because they offer a fixed rate of return in return for keeping your money on deposit for a specific period of time.
+That means there’s relatively little risk — but because investors also agree to tie their money up for a predetermined period of time CDs are also considered illiquid.
+There is generally a penalty for withdrawing your money before the CD matures.

-But generally, the longer money is invested in a CD, the higher the return.
-Many CDs require a minimum deposit amount, and larger deposits tend to be associated with higher interest rates.
+Generally, the longer money is invested in a CD, the higher the return.
+Many CDs require a minimum deposit amount, and larger deposits (i.e. for jumbo CDs) tend to be associated with higher interest rates.

 It’s the low-risk nature of CDs that also means that they earn a lower rate of return than other investments, usually only a few percentage points per year.
-But they can be a good choice for investors with short-term goals who need a relatively safer investment vehicle.
+But they can be a good choice for investors with short-term goals who need a relatively low-risk investment vehicle while saving for a short-term goal.

 |Non-Jumbo Deposits||National Avg.
 Annual Percentage Yield|

-Bonds are considered to be safe investments.
 Purchasing a bond is basically the same as loaning your money to the bond-issuer, like a government or business.
+Similar to a CD, a bond is a way of locking up a certain amount of money for a fixed period of time.

-Here’s how it works: A bond is purchased for a fixed period of time, investors receive interest payments over that time, and when the bond matures, the investor receives their initial investment back.
+Here’s how it works: A bond is purchased for a fixed period of time (the duration), investors receive interest payments over that time, and when the bond matures, the investor receives their initial investment back.

 Generally, investors earn higher interest payments when bond issuers are riskier.
 An example may be a company that’s struggling to stay in business.
-But interest payments are lower when the borrower is trustworthy, like the U.S. government.
-Government bonds, on average, return around 5% annually.
+But interest payments may be lower when the borrower is trustworthy, like the U.S. government, which has never defaulted on its Treasuries.

 Stocks can be purchased in a number of ways.
 But the important thing to know is that a stock’s potential return will depend on the specific stock, when it’s purchased, and the risk associated with it.
 Again, the general idea with stocks is that the riskier the stock, the higher the potential return.